Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Introduction and Preliminaries

 \subsection{Introduction}

-Quantifier elimination is a central topic in model theory, with deep connections to algebra, geometry, and computation, especially in the real case \cite{basu,boch,pd}.
-Classical results establish quantifier elimination for algebraically closed fields and real closed fields in the languages $\mathcal{F}:=(+,-,\times,0,1)$ and $(\mathcal{F},\leq)$ respectively.
+Quantifier elimination is a central topic in model theory, with deep connections to algebra, geometry, and computation, especially in the real case \cites{basu,boch,pd}.
+Classical results establish quantifier elimination for the theories of algebraically closed fields and real closed fields in the languages $\mathcal{F}:=(+,-,\times,0,1)$ and $(\mathcal{F},\leq)$, respectively.

 In contrast, much less is known about quantifier elimination for noncommutative algebras.
 Even for natural and well-studied structures such as the classical quaternions $\mathbb{H}(k)$ or octonions $\mathbb{O}(k)$, for $k$ real closed, the model-theoretic behavior is considerably more subtle.
-In particular, it was recently shown in~\cite{savi} that their first-order theories in the pure ring language do not admit quantifier elimination, and the problem of identifying suitable language extensions was left open.
+In particular, it was recently shown in \cite{savi} that their first-order theories in the pure ring language $\mathcal{F}$ do not admit quantifier elimination, and the question of which language extensions yield quantifier elimination was left open.

 In this paper, we develop a systematic method for obtaining quantifier elimination for finite-dimensional algebras via invariant theory.
-Building on the constructive framework introduced in~\cite{constructive}, we show that the existence of sufficiently expressive invariants for diagonal automorphism actions allows one to transfer quantifier elimination from the base field to the algebra.
+Building on the constructive framework introduced in \cite{constructive}, we show that the existence of sufficiently expressive invariants for diagonal automorphism actions allows one to transfer quantifier elimination from the base field to the algebra.

-As applications, we prove quantifier elimination for the classical quaternions and octonions over real closed fields in a natural language expansion by conjugation $\overline{}$ and order $\leq$.
-More generally, we obtain criteria for finite-dimensional algebras $\A$ over real closed and algebraically closed fields, connecting properties of their invariant algebras $k[\A^m]^{G}$ for $G<\text{Aut}(\A)$, to possible candidates of language extensions of $\mathcal{F}$, such that quantifier elimination holds.
+As applications, we prove quantifier elimination for the classical quaternions and octonions over real closed fields in a natural language expansion by conjugation $\bar \ $ and the scalar order relation $\leq$.
+More generally, we obtain criteria for quantifier-elimination for finite-dimensional algebras $\A$ over real closed and algebraically closed fields in terms of their invariant algebras $k[\A^m]^G$, for $G\leq\mathrm{Aut}_k(\A)$, and the expressibility of their generators in suitable language extensions of $\mathcal{F}$.